SanuliGehara/Digital-Clock/README.md

 You can customize the design of the digital clock by modifying the CSS styles in the `style.css` file.
 Feel free to experiment with colors, fonts, and layout to personalize the clock to your liking. :rocket::sparkles:

-## Credits

-This project was inspired by various digital clock designs available online. :innocent: